hgedia/blog.nil.foundation-hg/_posts/2018-04-01-introduction-post.md

 ## What is =nil; Foundation?

-[=nil; Foundation](https://nil.foundation) is a non-profit organization established in April of 2018 to facilitate cryptography and databases research and development.
+[=nil; Foundation](https://nil.foundation) was established in April of 2018 to facilitate cryptography and databases research and development.

 ## =nil; Foundation Initiatives